flowizzy/alx-low_level_programming/0x00-hello_world/README.md

- a script that generates the assembly code of a C code and save it in an output file.not link.
+script that generates the assembly code of a C code and save it in an output file.